unitejs/cli/README.md

 * I don't want to have to learn all the new tasks/commands/scripts just to give it a try
 * How long is it going to take me to configure the different technologies to work together

-The aim of UniteJS is to provide a CLI tool which you can use to create a ready to roll application with code, styling, unit tests and e2e tests and zero configuration.
+The aim of UniteJS is to provide a CLI tool which you can use to create a ready to roll application with code, styling, unit tests and e2e tests, platform packaging, resource generation all with zero configuration.
 All combinations of the chosen technologies provide the same set of tasks to run and produce the same output.

-We try not to be too opinionated in what is produced but sometimes that can't be helped :wink:
+We try not to be too opinionated with what our CLI produces, but sometimes that can't be helped :wink:

-The CLI provides a multitude of different options for lots of the most popular dev tools.
-In addition there are some extras built-in like **icon generation** and **platform packaging**.
+Create your app with any combination of the options below, all guaranteed to work with no additional configuration.

+* **Application Frameworks**: Angular, Aurelia, PlainApp, Polymer, Preact, React, Vue.
+* **Languages**: JavaScript, TypeScript
+* **Module Types**: AMD, CommonJS, SystemJS
+* **Bundlers**: Browserify, RequireJS, SystemJS, Webpack
+* **Linter**: ESLint, TSLint
+* **Unit Test Runners**: Jest, Karma
+* **Unit Test Frameworks**: Jasmine, Mocha
+* **Unit Test Engines**: Chrome Headless, JSDOM, PhantomJS
+* **E2E Test Runners**: Protractor, WebDriverIO
+* **E2E Test Frameworks**: Jasmine, Mocha
+* **CSS Pro Processors**: Css, Less, Sass, Stylus
+* **CSS Post Processors**: PostCss
+* **Task Runners**: Gulp
+* **Package Managers**: Npm, Yarn
+* **Platforms**: Cordova, Docker, Electron, Web

 As we add new features to UniteJS you will be able to update your project without losing any changes you have made.

-So if this sounds like the tool for you just dive in.

 # Documentation

-In depth CLI documentation can be found on the web site at [http://unitejs.com/#/cli](http://unitejs.com/#/cli)
+In depth CLI documentation with examples can be found on our web site at [http://unitejs.com/#/cli](http://unitejs.com/#/cli)

-# Generator
+Information on the facilities available in the generated app can be found at [http://unitejs.com/#/generatedapp](http://unitejs.com/#/generatedapp)

-If you don't want to type in all the command line options you can find a command line generator on the web site at [http://unitejs.com/#/generator](http://unitejs.com/#/generator)
+If you don't want to type in all the command line options we have provided an online generator on our web site at [http://unitejs.com/#/generator](http://unitejs.com/#/generator) or if you are using VSCode you can install our extension [UniteJS VSCode Extension](https://marketplace.visualstudio.com/items?itemName=unitejs.unitejs-vscode) with shortcuts to many of the tasks.

 # Install